gatsbyjs/gatsby/docs/blog/2017-11-06-migrate-hugo-gatsby/index.md

 [valuable learning experience](https://kalinchernev.github.io/learn-gatsbyjs)
 and it has also been so easy to work with, it feels "unfair".
-For example, the plugin system of Gatsby keeps me sane and productive, even in cases where I know only the briefest overview concepts of Webpack.
+For example, the plugin system of Gatsby keeps me sane and productive, even in cases where I know only the briefest overview concepts of webpack.
 Without Gatsby, I might have spent hours and days configuring what Gatsby provides out of the box.

 Last, but not least, the biggest benefit of using Gatsby compared to Hugo, is